-Update local value on write: When enabled, this option will update the local value immediately when a tag is written.
+Update Local Value on Write: When enabled, this option updates the local value immediately when a tag is written.
 This option should be disabled when the WITS device is expected to echo the written item back to the driver.
 The default setting is disabled.

-• If the device is in an error state, the tag's value will not be updated until the error state is cleared.
+Note: If the device is in an error state, the tag's value is not updated until the error state is cleared.

-Inter-write Delay: This property specifies the minimum amount of time that the driver will wait in between sending requests to the target device.
-The default setting is 0 milliseconds.
+Inter-Write Delay: Specify the minimum amount of time that the driver waits between sending requests to the target device.
+The default is 0 milliseconds.